herra/rfidtagsclone/README.md

 6. Data: read and written data

   Sending Data:
-    1).Read Specified Sector: the first byte of the data represents sector; the second byte means the certain block of the sector; the third byte means A or B group password (0x0A/0x0B); then it comes with password of 6 bytes.
+    1. Read Specified Sector: the first byte of the data represents sector; the second byte means the certain block of the sector; the third byte means A or B group password (0x0A/0x0B); then it comes with password of 6 bytes.
-    2).Write Specified Sector: the first byte of the data represents sector; the second byte means the certain block of the sector; the third byte means A or B group password (0x0A/0x0B); then it comes with password of 6 bytes and block data of 16 bytes.
+    2. Write Specified Sector: the first byte of the data represents sector; the second byte means the certain block of the sector; the third byte means A or B group password (0x0A/0x0B); then it comes with password of 6 bytes and block data of 16 bytes.
-    3).Modify Password: the first byte means the certain sector; the second byte means A or B group password (0x0A/0x0B); then it comes with old password of 6 byte and new password
+    3. Modify Password: the first byte means the certain sector; the second byte means A or B group password (0x0A/0x0B); then it comes with old password of 6 byte and new password

   Receiving Data:
     Read specified sector return data format, the first byte is sector; the second byte is the certain block of sector; then it comes with block data of 16 bytes